-Housekeeping is one of the most important aspects of shop safety, and the pit is a mini workshop.
+Housekeeping is one of the most important aspects of shop safety, and team's pit stations are mini workshops.
 Our team follows a commonly held safety philosophy of many corporations today called 6S; 6S=SUCCESS!
 There is a methodical method to improve your housekeeping and standardize your processes making them more efficient and less stressful called 5S; the 6th "S" was later added for general "Safety".
-Remember these principles to ensure the safe operation of our shops and pit area:
+Remember these principles to ensure the safe operation of our shops and pit station:

 - 1. Sort: Keep only what you need.
 Throw out unnecessary items. - 2.
 Set in order: Easy access to frequently used tools and supplies - 3.
 Shine: Clean tools and work space.
 It is easier to identify defects/damage. - 4.
 Standardize: Same set-up and process everywhere, every time. - 5.
 Sustain: Keep your processes, procedure and culture going strong, no matter what! - 6.
-Safety: Make/Keep it the foundation of our team!!
+Safety: Make/Keep it the principle, culture and foundation of our team!!